 The Androscoggin River was once so polluted that it would lose all of the oxygen in its waters.
 Fish became unable to breathe and died by the millions.
 Sometimes industrial facilities discharged dyes with their wastewater that turned the water different colors.

-The Androscoggin River runs through the heart of Maine.
-Its waters in Gilead, upriver from the Verso (formerly International Paper) mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
+The Androscoggin runs through the heart of Maine.
+Its waters in Gilead, upriver from the paper mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
 Here, the river is a source of recreation-based jobs, activities, and pride for the people who live in the region.